-\If the settings are incorrect, booting may not be possible.
-The command below is intended for general purposes, and options may differ depending on the customer's system and situation.
-Please refer to the "fstab" manual for details.
+\) If the settings are incorrect, Booting may not be possible.
+Also the command below is a general situation, and option may differ depending on the customer system situation.
+Please refer to the "fstab" menual for details.

 1) Check mount /dev/sdb on /dfm